Xanonymous-GitHub/sherlock-js-bundle/README.md

 We created a simple html file for showing the script content of the bundle.

-Thanks to multi-stage build of vite, we are now able to build the bundle code without importing it into the `index.html` and `main.ts` file.
+Thanks to multi-stage build of vite, we are now able to build the bundle code without importing it into the `index.html` and `main.mts` file.